Approaches to Conflict-free Replicated Data Types: State-based CRDTs

 \subsection{Basics of State-based CRDTs}

 \topic{State-based CRDTs}

-Like for op-based CRDTs, in state-based CRDTs update operations are applied locally, and queries can be answered immediately looking at the local state.
-The essential difference is how knowledge about operations is propagated between replicas.
+Like for op-based CRDTs, in state-based CRDTs update operations are applied locally, and queries can be answered from the local state.
+The essential difference is how knowledge about operations is propagated.
 The propagation is indirect, through states: an operation updates the local state; from time to time replicas send their full state to other replicas.

 For this strategy to work, the essential aspect of state-based CRDTs is making the state to be a join-semilattice.
 Replicas merge the received state using the join operator $\join$.
 The properties of join give state-based CRDTs very good fault tolerance in terms of messaging faults: they work in unreliable networks subject to message loss, duplication, and reordering.
 Also, sending the full state ensures causal consistency, as it ensures a transitive propagation of the causal past.